Mary Carlisle

-Mary Carlisle (born Gwendolyn Witter; February 3, 1914 – August 1, 2018) was an American actress, singer, and dancer, best known for her roles as a wholesome ingénue in numerous 1930s musical-comedy films.
+Mary Carlisle (born Gwendolyn Witter; February 3, 1914 – August 1, 2018) was an American actress, singer and dancer, best known for her roles as a wholesome ingénue in numerous 1930s musical-comedy films.

-She starred in more than 60 Hollywood films, moving beyond bit parts after coming to attention, alongside the likes of Gloria Stuart and Ginger Rogers, as one of 15 girls selected by the Western Association of Motion pictures as their WAMPAS Baby Stars in 1932.
+Carlisle starred in more than 60 Hollywood films, moving beyond bit parts after coming to attention, alongside the likes of Gloria Stuart and Ginger Rogers, as one of 15 girls selected by the Western Association of Motion pictures as their WAMPAS Baby Stars in 1932.
 Her first major role was in the 1933 film College Humor with Bing Crosby.
 The two performers worked together in two additional films, Double or Nothing (1937) and Doctor Rhythm (1938).
 After her marriage in 1942 and a starring role in Dead Men Walk (1943), she retired from acting.

 Early life

-Carlisle was born Gwendolyn Witter in Boston, Massachusetts, to Arthur William and Leona Ella (Wotton) Witter.
+Carlisle was born Gwendolyn Witter in Boston, Massachusetts on February 3, 1914, to Arthur William and Leona Ella (Wotton) Witter.
 Born into a religious family, she was educated in a convent in Back Bay, Boston, after her family moved to that neighborhood when she was six months old.

 Some time after her father's death, when she was 4, Carlisle and her mother relocated to Los Angeles.
 Through her uncle Robert Carlisle, who was a film editor and producer, she learned of a casting call at Metro-Goldwyn-Mayer.